radeonwu/LidarCameraCalibration/README.md

 ```
 roslaunch autoware_camera_lidar_calibrator camera_lidar_calibration.launch intrinsics_file:=/home/autoware/20190711_0256_autoware_camera_calibration.yaml image_src:=/sensors/camera/image_color
 ```
+camera-lidar extrinsic; pick up 4 corners in each image and point cloud pair alternatively
+- click chessboard corner in the image
+- tick "Publish Point", then zoom/rotate/translate to find the corresponding point inside point cloud and select it

-camera-lidar extrinsic; pick up 4 corners in each image and point cloud pair alternatively, until the transformation matrix is generated and the values are stable (in theory, the more image-lidar pairs are ticked, the more accurate for transformation values).
+until the transformation matrix is generated and the values are stable (in theory, the more image-lidar pairs are ticked, the more accurate for transformation values).

 #### Verify the calculated transformation
 by projecting point cloud into image frame